-U.S./Canada relative value opportunities became more attractive over the month as swap pickup widened.
-This was partially offset by the expansion of spread differentials as Canadian corporate spreads increased by a bigger margin than their U.S. counterparts.
+U.S./Canada relative value opportunities remained mostly unchanged but contributed to relative performance over the month as swap pickup narrowed and U.S. corporate spreads narrowed by a slightly larger margin than their Canadian counterparts.

 |---|---|---|---|

-During the month, corporate and provincial spreads widened.
+During the month, corporate and provincial spreads tightened.

-We expect the annuity proxy to remain at the latest CIA guidance of 1.10% based on the current levels of credit spreads and the current shape of the risk free curve.
+We expect the annuity proxy to decrease from the latest CIA guidance to 1.00% based on the current levels of credit spreads and the current shape of the risk free curve.
 The actual annuity proxy will also reflect changes based on annuity market competition, asset availability and changing longevity views, and will differ from this hypothetical estimate.

 The content of this presentation is intended for institutional investors only.
 It is not for retail use or distribution to individual investors.
 All investments involve risk including the possible loss of capital.
 This presentation is for informational and educational purposes only.
 Past performance is not a guarantee of future results.
 This document may include statements which reflect expectations or forecasts of future events.
 Such forward-looking statements are speculative in nature and may be subject to risks, market events, uncertainties and assumptions and actual results which could differ significantly from the statements.
 As such, do not place undue reliance upon such forward-looking statements.
 All opinions and commentary are subject to change without notice and are provided in good faith without legal responsibility.